-Archery: In the evening participate in an archery lesson.
+Archery: In the evening, participate in an archery lesson.
 Learn to fire an arrow like a Mongol warrior.
+You will have the opportunity to compete after mastering your new skill.
 This interactive experience provides fun to every age group.
 The lodge offers actual replicas of the bow that were used hundreds of years ago by the Mongol warriors.